MTBLL/Fangraphs_API_Extractor/README.md

 ### Player Models

 - `PlayerModel`: Base model for all players with common identification fields
+  - Properties:
+    - `slug`: Generates a URL-friendly version of the player name
+    - `stats_api`: Generates a stats API endpoint for the player
 - `HitterModel`: Model for hitters
 - `PitcherModel`: Model for pitchers